tunel-apps/tunel/README.md

 #### tunnel

-The simplest thing tunnel can do is if you already have a service running on your cluster or server (e.g., let's say we ssh in and start a web server) in one terminal:
+If you are able to open ports, the simplest thing tunnel can do is if you already have a service running on your cluster or server (e.g., let's say we ssh in and start a web server) in one terminal:

 ```bash
 $ tunel shell waffles